 Rich and creamy Homemade Butterscotch Pudding made completely from scratch and takes only 10 minutes to make!
 A fantastic comfort dessert to enjoy every day!

-Ever since I gave scratch-made pudding from scratch, I wanted to make it over and over again in every flavour I can.
+Ever since I started making pudding from scratch, I wanted to make it over and over again in every flavour I can.
 First I made Homemade Chocolate Pudding, then Homemade Vanilla Pudding, now I’m making Homemade Butterscotch Pudding!

 Homemade Butterscotch Pudding

-This butterscotch pudding is creamy, buttery and full of rich butterscotch flavour!
+This pudding is creamy, buttery and full of rich butterscotch flavour!
 I topped mine with whipped cream and toffee bits.
 You can also top the pudding with chopped toasted pecans or even edible gold glitter.
-The crunchy toppings really add a great flavour and texture to the pudding.
+The crunchy toppings really add a great flavour and texture to the pudding!

 That’s all!
 It doesn’t get any simpler than that.
 Unless, of course, you use a box mix and if that’s the case, we can’t be friends.
 Well, we can, but I’m definitely gonna look at you sideways.

 Did you make this Homemade Butterscotch Pudding?
 Let me know how they turned out in the comments below!
 And don’t forget to leave a rating!